TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/algol68/index.md

 # Calculate maximum subarray and display #
 INT max value = maximum subarray(values);
 printf(($gl$, whole(max value, 0)))

 ```

 {% endraw %}

-[Maximum Subarray](https://sampleprograms.io/projects/maximum-subarray) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Maximum Subarray in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 06 2023 19:40:54.
-The solution was first committed on Feb 06 2023 09:59:05.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution